-20th Anniversary Celebration Exhibition
+20th Anniversary Traveling Exhibition

-Celebrating the Wilderness of Jacksonville Parks
+Celebrating Jacksonville’s Wilderness Parks

 Come learn about the 7 Creeks Trail Partnership and Barrier Islands Parks, view breathtaking art inspired by parks right here in Northeast Florida and discover how our natural spaces instill a sense of place and a sense of well-being.
 Our exhibition features images highlighting the beauty of the area’s parks and preserves.
 Also within the exhibition are panels that highlight our nonprofit organization’s accomplishments of the last 20 years as well as our current resiliency, health, engagement and park development initiatives.

 - Four new park paintings by fine artist Kathy Stark